jeffblackadar/getting-started-with-mysql/getting-started-with-mysql-using-r-using-dh-box.md

 port=3306
 database=newspaper_search_results
 ```
 2. Save this file somewhere outside of your R working directory.
-I saved mine in the same folder as other MySQL settings files.
-On my PC machine this was: C:\ProgramData\MySQL\MySQL Server 5.7\  Depending on your operating system and version of MySQL this location may be somewhere else.
-On a Mac I used /Users/blackadar/Documents/ as the folder.
 I have tested putting this file in different places, it just needs to be somewhere R can locate it when the program runs.
-Name the file **newspaper_search_results.cnf**.
+In DH Box open the File Manager.
+Click the New Folder button and name the folder cnf.
+Name the file **newspaper_search_results.cnf** and save it in the cnf folder.

 3. Update the newspaper_search.R program above to connect to the database using the configuration file.